Make the Connection

 Speak out and be an active bystander:

-• Step up if you see a teen or adult treating other students in a disrespectful manner.
+• Step up if you see a teen or adult treating others in a disrespectful manner.

 • Speak out against inappropriate jokes.